samhiner/edxarchivetool/README.md

 - If you do not do problems in order (1, 2, 3, etc), they will not submit.
 This does not matter if you refresh.
 - It doesn't find your answer half of the time.
+- Make submit not go grey when you type

 ## Improvement Plans
 - Fill in a/b points and c/d tries in the edX UI.